Emurasoft/emurasoft.github.io/en/dlg/macro_temp_options/index.md

 ## Run the macro against each opened document check box

 If this box is checked, you can specify files to open before running the macro.
 The macro will be run immediately after each specified file is opened.
-If theRepeat Count is specified, the macro will be repeated for each opened file.
+If the **Repeat Count** is specified, the macro will be repeated for each opened file.

 ## Name list box

-Specifies the files to open if theRun the macro against each opened document check box is set.
+Specifies the files to open if the **Run the macro against each opened document** check box is set.

 ## Add button